Arpit843/Arpit843/README.md

 - 👋 Hi, I’m @Arpit843
-- 👀 I’m interested in ...programming, fitness.
+- 👀 I’m interested in ...python and C.
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...C language
-- 💞️ I’m looking to collaborate on ...python,java
+- 💞️ I’m looking to collaborate on ...python,C
 - 📫 How to reach me ... mail me at arpitshakkerwal@gmail.com

 <!---